Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Here's where economics comes into play.
 Since blocks are limited to 4,000,000 weight units (~1,000,000 vB), miners must choose which transactions to include from their own mempools.
 They naturally prioritize transactions that pay the highest **fee rate**, measured in satoshis per virtual byte (sats/vB), where virtual bytes are derived from transaction weight.
 A satoshi is the smallest unit of bitcoin—there are 100 million satoshis in one bitcoin.

 This creates a **fee market** where users essentially bid for block space.
 Need your transaction confirmed quickly during network congestion?
 Pay a higher fee rate.
 Can wait?
 Pay less and wait for a quieter period.
 If your transaction gets stuck, you can use **Replace-by-Fee (RBF)** to broadcast a higher-fee replacement, or **Child-Pays-for-Parent (CPFP)** to create a high-fee child transaction that incentivizes miners to include the parent.
+Use CPFP when you can’t (or don’t want to) replace the parent but control one of its outputs (sender’s change or the recipient’s output).
+Use RBF when you control the original tx and it can be replaced.

 ---

 ## Section III: Bitcoin Upgrades and Scaling

+### Bitcoin Core: The Reference Implementation

+**Bitcoin Core** is the predominant implementation of the Bitcoin protocol and the de facto standard most nodes use.
+It doesn't *control* Bitcoin or unilaterally define the rules, but because there's no formal spec, Core's consensus code effectively serves as the common reference most of the economy follows.
+Originally developed by Satoshi Nakamoto and now maintained by a global community of developers, Bitcoin Core is the software that most Bitcoin nodes run to participate in the network.

+Proposals for changes are documented as **BIPs** (Bitcoin Improvement Proposals); when adopted, Core typically ships the implementation.
+Most releases adjust **policy** (mempool/relay) defaults, while **consensus** changes are rare and only take effect through soft-fork activation mechanisms (e.g., BIP9 or Speedy Trial).
+For example, recent versions have focused on mempool policy improvements rather than consensus rule changes.

+In practice, Bitcoin Core's careful development process, extensive testing, and broad adoption make it the standard that other implementations follow.
+Major upgrades such as SegWit and Taproot were implemented in Core and activated by the network through specific soft-fork mechanisms—demonstrating how protocol evolution works through this reference implementation.

+As a concrete example of a policy (not consensus) change: the historical ~80‑byte relay cap on **OP_RETURN** outputs is slated to be removed by default in Bitcoin Core v30.
+This doesn’t change what’s valid on-chain; it changes default relay/mempool behavior, and operators can still run stricter policies.
+The takeaway is that many Core releases adjust node policy rather than consensus rules.

 ### Understanding Fork Types